2nd person says killing suspect faked working for TV show

 O’FALLON, Mo.
-(AP) — A second person has come forward with a claim that a woman charged with luring a man to her suburban St. Louis home to kill him by pretending to be a “Dateline” producer tried the same story with him.
+(AP) — A second person has come forward to say that a woman accused of killing a man she lured to her suburban St. Louis home by pretending to be a “Dateline” producer tried the same story with him.

-The St. Louis Post-Dispatch (http://bit.ly/2kFn21H ) reports that 30-year-old Brent Charlton said a woman matching the description of Pamela Hupp used the producer story on Aug.
-10. He told reporters that’s what he told police, though authorities won’t confirm that.
-He’s listed as a witness in the charging documents.
-Authorities say they can’t comment because of the ongoing investigation.
+It’s the latest twist in a case involving Pamela Hupp, who authorities say killed a man she found at random in an effort to frame him for a 2011 slaying in which she was a key witness.

-Charlton is the second person to make such a claim.
-Prosecutors said previously that a woman was approached.
+Brent Charlton told reporters that someone matching Hupp’s description used the producer story on Aug.
+10, according to the St. Louis Post-Dispatch (http://bit.ly/2kFn21H ).
+Authorities won’t comment on Charlton’s claim, citing the ongoing investigation, but he is listed as a witness in charging documents against Hupp.

 Most Read Stories